Bill Gilbert (speedway rider)

-Bill Gilbert was an English speedway rider.
+William Charles Gilbert (7 December 1916 – April 1992) was a motorcycle speedway rider from England.
+He earned six international caps for the England national speedway team.

 Speedway career

 Gilbert was a leading speedway rider in the late 1940s.
 He reached the final of the Speedway World Championship in the 1949 Individual Speedway World Championship.

 He rode in the top tier of British Speedway, riding for Wembley Lions.
 He initially retired from speedway in 1951, but did return in 1952 for the Norwich Stars.